Cooper Molera AdobeA Distinctive Destination

-After extensive engagement with local stakeholders, the National Trust developed a concept designed to bring new life to Cooper-Molera: a “shared use” model for the property that includes an active program of historic interpretation by the National Trust centered in the Cooper and Diaz Adobes, along with compatible commercial uses appropriate to the historic setting.
-This is a particularly appropriate model for Cooper-Molera, since the site had an active combination of commercial and residential uses for most of its history.
+Cooper Molera includes two adjacent adobe homes, a corner store, an adobe warehouse, a barn complex, and beautiful gardens and grounds, all on roughly 2.5 acres surrounded by a historic adobe wall in downtown Monterey.
+In recent years, a lack of resources for public programming and historic interpretation, as well as a serious backlog of restoration needs, resulted in minimal public visitation and a questionable future for the property.
+However, after extensive engagement with local stakeholders, the National Trust worked with local developer Foothill Partners, Inc. to develop a concept that is bringing new life to Cooper Molera.
+A revived “shared use” model for the property now includes an active program of historic interpretation by the National Trust centered on the Cooper and Diaz Adobes, along with compatible commercial uses appropriate to the historic setting.
+This new version of shared use is an especially fitting model, since the site has combined commercial and residential uses for most of its history.

 Stay connected with us via email.
 Sign up today.

 Share your stories from Route 66!
 Whether a quirky roadside attraction, a treasured business, or a piece of family history, we are looking for your stories from this iconic highway.Share Your Story